Getting started with your first design

 Selecting the Item menu will also show the Item submenu - five new icons to help you add and organise content items.

-Note: Each new section also comes with a new content item.
+Note: Each new section can also come with a new content item.
 The first step with a new section is to change the default 'Section' name to something more meaningful.

 Tip: You can change the colour of any section and any content items.
 Use colour as a design tool, such as type of content / activity, topic covered, highlights to discuss with a colleague (for example).